News Room

 Ultracold Temperatures Protect the Potency of COVID-19 Vaccine

-This week, a widely shared tweet falsely claimed that because a COVID-19 vaccine is stored at ultracold temperatures it is not a vaccine, but rather a transfection agent used to genetically modify human beings.
+This week, a widely shared tweet attempted to cast doubt around COVID-19 vaccines that must be stored at ultracold temperatures.
 “Any vaccine that needs to be shipped and stored at -80 degrees isn’t a vaccine.
 It’s a transfection agent, kept alive so it can infect your cells and transfer genetic material.
 Don’t let them fool you.
 This is genetic manipulation of humans on a massive scale.
 Shut it down,” the tweet falsely stated.
+Two of the leading vaccine candidates are created with messenger RNA, known also as mRNA.

 Subject Matter Experts in